Mutual Information Minimization for Side-Channel Attack Resistance via Optimal Noise Injection: Optimal Artificial Noise for Side-Channel Attack Resistance

-Our optimization problem in \eqref{eq:capacity_opt} can be interpreted as a \emph{dual} to the classical water-filling problem~\cite{Cover2006}, which maximizes the total capacity of parallel Gaussian channels by allocating transmit powers $\{\mathsf{P}_i\}_{i=1}^m$.
-In the water-filling problem, artificial noise is absent, and the optimal allocation satisfies $\mathsf{P}_i^* + \mathsf{Z}_i = \nu$ for the selected channels, where $\mathsf{Z}_i$ represents the ground level and $\nu$ denotes the water level as shown in Fig.~\ref{fig:interpretation}(a).
-In contrast, our objective is to \emph{minimize} the total capacity of parallel Gaussian channels by allocating the artificial noise $\{\mathsf{N}_i\}_{i=1}^m$.
-The optimal noise allocation for the selected components satisfies the condition in~\eqref{eq:gaussian_nu}, which serves as a dual counterpart to the classical water-filling solution.
-As shown in Fig.~\ref{fig:interpretation}(b), the ground level in this dual water-filling corresponds to $\frac{1}{\mathsf{Z}_i} - \frac{1}{\mathsf{Z}_i + \mathsf{P}_i}$.
-When this quantity exceeds the water level $\nu$, artificial noise is injected so that the adjusted difference $\frac{1}{\mathsf{N}_i^* + \mathsf{Z}_i} - \frac{1}{\mathsf{N}_i^* + \mathsf{Z}_i + \mathsf{P}_i}$ equals $\nu$.
-This graphical interpretation is analogous to the reverse water-filling solution for the Gaussian rate–distortion problem~\cite[Ch.~10]{Cover2006}.
-While reverse water-filling allocates distortion under a total distortion constraint to minimize the coding rate, our dual water-filling allocates artificial noise under a total-noise constraint to minimize the information leakage.
+Our optimization problem in \eqref{eq:capacity_opt} can be viewed as a \emph{dual} to the classical water-filling problem~\cite{Cover2006}, which maximizes the total capacity of the parallel Gaussian channels by allocating transmit power $\{\mathsf{P}_i\}_{i=1}^m$ across channels.
+In the water-filling problem, artificial noise is not considered; the optimization variables are $\{\mathsf{P}_i\}_{i=1}^m$ for a given set of noise powers $\{\mathsf{Z}_i\}_{i=1}^m$.
+For the selected channels, the optimal power allocation satisfies the condition $\mathsf{P}_i^* +\mathsf{Z}_i = \nu$, where $\nu$ represents the water-level.
+In contrast, our objective is to minimize the total capacity of parallel Gaussian channels by allocating artificial noise $\{\mathsf{N}_i\}_{i=1}^m$.
+For the selected points (i.e., those with non-zero artificial noise allocation), the optimal noise allocation $\mathsf{N}_i^*$ satisfies the condition in \eqref{eq:gaussian_nu}, which serves as the dual counterpart to the optimal $\mathsf{P}_i^*$ in the water-filling solution.

-This optimization problem can be extended to the setting of Sibson mutual information.
+The optimization problem can be extended to the setting of Sibson mutual information.
 According to~\cite{Verdu2015alpha}, for a Gaussian channel with a Gaussian input, the Sibson mutual information for $\alpha > 0$ is given by